TeamCS1/Ninkyo-Dantai-II-Tanpen-Legacy/README.md

 A plugin called _**Chris Fullmer Tools**_ is used for centering models. (*However, this is now built into the d3d tool yay!)

 > [!TIP]
-> Optional information to help a user be more successful.

 It is still important to center models in the Sketchup step as it is good practice and is a method used to keep all models uniform and consistent across projects.